skybert/skybert-net/src/linux/2025-the-way-i-work.md

 I've tried _many_ screenshotting tools, but have found none that works as well as [ksnip](https://github.com/ksnip/ksnip).
-It both allows me to select app windows, regions or screens and have an excellent selection of annotation tools to add numbers, arrows and boxes to the screenshots so that I can clearly convey _why_ I want to show you the screenshot 🤣
+It both allows me to easily select app windows, regions or screens, and it has an excellent selection of annotation tools to add numbers, arrows and boxes to the screenshots so that I can clearly convey _why_ I want to show you the screenshot 🤣

 ## Coding environment